theHdd4/TrinityFastAPIDjangoReact/host_ip_setup.md

 # Configuring HOST_IP

 The backend and frontend read the `HOST_IP` variable from their respective `.env` files.
-Both examples default to `127.0.0.1`.
-Edit the value in `TrinityBackendDjango/.env` and `TrinityFrontend/.env` if the services should listen on another IP address.
+These examples use `10.2.1.242` as the address of the main host.
+Adjust this value when deploying to a different machine.

+The Trinity AI container may need to reach an external Ollama server.
+Set `OLLAMA_IP` to that server's IP address (for example `10.2.1.65`) so the internal services can connect to it.

 Run `scripts/start_backend.sh` from the repository root to build and launch the containers.
 Rebuild the frontend container after updating its `.env` so Vite